kuangyu0801/design-pattern-cpp/README.md

 - course: https://www.udemy.com/course/patterns-cplusplus/

 # SOLID design principle

 - The SOLID Principles, Explained with Motivational Posters: https://www.globalnerdy.com/2009/07/15/the-solid-principles-explained-with-motivational-posters/

+- Principle #1: Single Responsibility Principle (SRP)

+Every object should have a single responsibility and that all of its services should be aligned with that responsibility.
+“Responsibility” is defined as “a reason to change”.

-- Principle #1: The Open-Closed Principle (OCP)
+- Principle #2: The Open-Closed Principle (OCP)

 OCP is about allowing change, but doing it without requiring you to modify existing code.

 Classes should be open for extension, and closed for modification.

 Once you have a class that works and is being used, you don't want to make changes to it unless you have to.
 Change is a constant in software development.
 With OCP, we allow for change through extension rather than through modification of existing code.

-- Dependency Inversion Principle (DIP)
+- Principle #3: Dependency Inversion Principle (DIP)

--  high-level modules should not depend on low-level modules.
+High-level modules should not depend on low-level modules.
-Instead, they should both depend on abstractions
+Instead, they should both depend on abstractions.

--  Interface Segregation Principle(ISP)
+- Principle #4: Interface Segregation Principle(ISP)

 If a class exposes so many members that those members can be broken down into groups that serve different clients that don’t use members from the other groups